 This Raptor roll-on bedliner comes in black or tintable finishes, and gives you the option of using a roller or brush or spraying it on with a paint spraying nozzle and air compressor.
 The kit comes with four cans of bedliner, along with a hardener solution that you can mix in different ratios for different drying times and storage times.

 This kit includes four one-quart cans of roll-on, for a total coverage area of about 125 square feet.
 With the option of mixing in varying amounts of hardener, this means the kit can last a long time for smaller jobs, or get you through one bigger job such as weatherproofing a trailer or re-coating a full-size truck bed.
-While you’re at it, take a look at more of the best car accessories.

 #6 POR-15 49701 OEM Bed Liner